aliahmad542/QuickBuy-App/README.md

-# Todo-List-
+# QucikBuy App
- Full-featured To-Do List app built with Laravel, Blade, and MySQL — includes login, categories, and task states.
+Laravel 11 RESTful API for a multi-store e-commerce backend with Sanctum auth, roles, and order/cart management.